Universal Statistics of Vortices in a Newborn Holographic Superconductor: Beyond the Kibble-Zurek Mechanism: Large fluctuations

-As shown in the SM, the validity of the Weibull distribution further extends away of the universal scaling regime and characterizes deviations also in the saturation regime associated with fast quench times.
+As shown in the Appendix~\ref{ExtreVal}, the validity of the Weibull distribution further extends away from the universal scaling regime and characterizes deviations also in the saturation regime associated with fast quench times.

-\subsection{Discussion}
+\section{Discussion}

 The characterization of the full distribution of topological defects generated across a phase transition is expected to have wide applications, ranging from condensed matter to quantum simulation and computation, and cosmology.
-Experimental efforts to date have focused on the universal power-law dependence of mean number of defects with the quench time, that is successfully predicted by KZM.
+Experimental efforts to date have focused on the universal power-law dependence of the mean number of defects with the quench time, which is successfully predicted by KZM.
 Our results show that fluctuations away from the mean exhibit universality but are no longer captured by the KZM power-law scaling.
 The full counting statistics of vortices in a strongly coupled superconductor follows a universal binomial distribution.
 The distribution of maxima in a sequence of realizations is captured for the Weibull law in large deviation theory.
 The dependence of the tails of the distribution with the quench time dictates the suppression of topological effects, near or far from the onset of adiabatic dynamics.
 This dependence is thus crucial to analyze rare events associated with profusion or absence of topological defects.
 The complete suppression of topological defects is sought after in the preparation of novel phases of matter in quantum simulators and finite-time quantum annealing and quantum optimization.
 It is also of relevance in a cosmological setting, as the observation of cosmic strings predicted by the KZM remains elusive.